mattjcowan/squidex-docker-setup/README.md

 The following variables ARE required:

-- SQUIDEX_DOMAIN=mycmd.mydomain.com
+- SQUIDEX_DOMAIN=mycms.mydomain.com
 - SQUIDEX_ADMINEMAIL=someadminuser@mydomain.com
 - SQUIDEX_ADMINPASSWORD=lower_upper_special_char_and_number_password

 Reference the [appsettings.json](https://github.com/Squidex/squidex/blob/master/backend/src/Squidex/appsettings.json) file to make any other overrides as needed.
+Put these overrides in the `docker-compose.yml` file in the `environment` section of the `squidex_squidex` service section.

 Each `json` indent can be overridden with a double underscore (e.g: __), for example: